 Compare the rooflines and rear bumpers

-The first three tips are valid methods in differentiating a hatch from a wagon.
+The first three tips that were previously mentioned are all still valid methods of telling a hatchback from a station wagon apart.
 However, modern car designs could still spark a bit of confusion.
-For example, the Honda Jazz has more than two pairs of door windows and four pillars despite it being categorized as a hatchback, which kind of makes the aforementioned tips invalid.
-However, there’s another more probable method in distinguishing a hatchback from a station wagon, vice versa.
-It’s by comparing their rooflines.
+An example of this would be a later model Honda Jazz which had more than two pairs of door windows and four pillars in the vehicle, despite it being categorized as a hatchback.
+This makes differentiating it between a station wagon just that extra bit harder.
+But there is another more probable method in distinguishing a hatchback from a station wagon and vice versa.
+It is by comparing their rooflines.

-Hatchback rooflines are likely to dip immediately past the rear passenger doors, while station wagons have roofs that continue past the rear door.
-In a simpler perspective, the D-pillar of a hatchback is usually situated on top of the rear wheel arch – resulting in a short rear overhang.
-On the other hand, the D-pillar on a station wagon is pushed further to the back, making the rear overhang longer versus the hatchback’s.
-With this in mind, perhaps the easiest way to distinguish a hatchback from a wagon is the rear clip or the rear bumper.
+Hatchback roof likes are likely to dip immediately past the rear passenger doors, while a station wagon will have roofs that continue past the rear door.
+In a simpler perspective, the D-pillar of a hatchback is usually situated on top of the rear wheel arch—resulting in a short rear overhang.
+In the case of a station wagon, the D-pillar is pushed further to the back of the vehicle, making the rear overhang longer versus its hatchback counterpart.
+That said, if you apply all of these tips, it will become easier to distinguish a hatchback from a station wagon.